blckbx/LND-over-ProtonVPN/README.md

 2) System restarts are inevitable which leads us to 1.

 What are the consequences of these scenarios:
 Rotated ports invalidates the current LND and network config (firewall setting) we run the node with (listening port and set external port).
-Therefore we need to restart LND and adjust firewall config with the new VPN config (IP/port) that has been assigned.
+Therefore we need to restart LND and adjust firewall config with the new VPN config (IP/port).
 To prevent having to modify `lnd.conf` every time new VPN data is assigned, we exclude necessary parameters from `lnd.conf` and run them as startup flags in systemd service.

 ### Proposed Solution
-To manage this automatically, we create two shell scripts:
+To manage this automatically, we create a shell script and modify systemd service:
 - `protonkeepalive.sh`: runs as cronjob every 50 secs to keepalive the assigned VPN port by fetching data from `natpmpc` and saving VPN IP/port to env file: `proton`
-- `protonlnd.service`: reading VPN IP/port from environment file, constructing startup flags for `lnd --listen=0.0.0.0:(vpnport) ---externalip=(vpnip):(vpnport)`
+- `lnd.service`: reading VPN IP/port from environment file, constructing startup flags for `lnd --listen=0.0.0.0:(vpnport) ---externalip=(vpnip):(vpnport)`

 ### Shell Scripts
 Now here are the shell scripts: